ArtHitParade

 The Ngil mask shows a very elongated face whose features are refined.
 The prominent eyebrows join the bridge of the nose.
 The eyes are reduced to small slits and the mouth is minimized or absent.
 To accentuate their nocturnal power while evoking the livid world of spirits, they were whitened with kaolin.
 When examples were brought in Europe, they influenced modern art including Modigliani.

-With an exceptional preservation of its white crust, the mask from the Vérité collection was sold for € 5.9M including premium by Enchères Rive Gauche on June 17, 2006.
-On the opposite, the mask sold for € 930K including premium by Christie's on December 13, 2011 had been used without a coating.
+With an exceptional preservation of its white kaolin crust, the mask from the Vérité collection was sold for € 5.9M by Enchères Rive Gauche on June 17, 2006.

-On October 30 in Paris, Christie's sells as lot 98 another Ngil mask which has preserved a very long and abundant hair, a small raffia beard and scarifications in the shape of a double arrow on both temples.
+On October 30, 2018, Christie's sold for € 2.4M as lot 98 another Ngil mask which has preserved a very long and abundant hair, a small raffia beard and scarifications in the shape of a double arrow on both temples.

 Powered by Create your own unique website with customizable templates.